Worcester v. Georgia: Enforcement

 Eighteen days later, on November 24, the state of South Carolina issued an Ordinance of Nullification, a separate and unrelated attempt by a state to defy federal authority.
 This began a series of events known as the Nullification Crisis.
 In an effort to isolate Georgia from South Carolina, the Jackson administration changed course in their approach to the Worcester decision.
 Secretary of War Lewis Cass, U.S. Senator John Forsyth of Georgia, incoming Vice President Martin Van Buren, and Van Buren's political allies of the Albany Regency began to lobby Lumpkin to offer a pardon, citing the probability that a removal treaty with the Cherokees could be achieved once Worcester and Butler were released from prison.
 To sustain his states' rights position, Lumpkin stipulated that Worcester and Butler had to petition for the pardon with an admission they had violated state law.
 The two missionaries at first refused, because the Supreme Court decision had ruled they had not broken any law.
 The two decided to continue their appeal once the Supreme Court convened in early 1833.

 The national situation began to deteriorate in December.
 On December 8, Andrew Jackson issued a Nullification Proclamation, denouncing nullification in South Carolina, declaring secession to be unconstitutional, and proclaiming the United States government would resort to force if South Carolina did not back down.
 Further entreaties by Georgia politicians and representatives of the federal government convinced Worcester and Butler of the risk to the Cherokee nation if Georgia were to join South Carolina's attempt at secession.
 Worcester and Butler began to reconsider their appeal to the Supreme Court.

-On December 22, Georgia repealed the law that had put Worcester and Butler in prison, allowing them to petition for a pardon without having to take an oath to leave the state of Georgia or Cherokee land.
+On December 22, Georgia repealed the law under which Worcester and Butler were imprisoned, allowing them to petition for a pardon without having to take an oath to leave the state of Georgia or Cherokee land.
 On January 8, 1833, the missionaries petitioned for their pardon, but it did not contain an admission they had broken state law, and Lumpkin believed its wording was insulting to the state of Georgia.
 Representatives for both sides negotiated for a new letter to be drafted by the missionaries, which was delivered to Lumpkin the following day.
 In the final letter, Worcester and Butler appealed to the "magnanimity of the State" of Georgia to end their prison sentences.
 On January 14, Lumpkin issued a general proclamation, not a formal pardon.
 Worcester and Butler were freed from prison.

 Two days later, on January 16, President Andrew Jackson sent a message to Congress requesting the military power to put down the South Carolina insurrection.
 This request would be granted in the form of the Force Bill.
 Worcester and Butler were criticized by supporters of the Nullification effort, accusing them of aiding Jackson's effort to inaugurate war against South Carolina.